distro2024/distributed-chat-system/docs/work-plan.md

 #### Communication with coordinator node

-The coordinator node can send a message requesting other nodes to update the record of actives nodes in group discussion: POST `/active-nodes`
+The coordinator node can send a message requesting other nodes to update the record of actives nodes in group discussion after nodes join or leave the discussion: POST `/active-nodes`
 ```json
 {
     "node": ["uuid"]